Mobilization in Russia for June 30-July 1, 2024 CIT Volunteer Summary

 A court in the Volgograd region has sentenced Dmitry Berezhnoy, a former Wagner Group mercenary, to eight and a half years in a maximum security penal colony for murder.
 According to prosecutors, on Feb.
 6, Berezhnoy was drinking alcohol with an acquaintance.
 After hearing insults directed at the Wagner Group, he became enraged and, when his drinking companion fell asleep, beat him to death with a hammer.
 Before the invasion, Berezhnoy had been convicted of theft several times but was later granted a presidential pardon for his participation in the war.
 Berezhnoy stated the court recognized the victim's "unlawful behavior" as a mitigating factor.
 The judge found no aggravating circumstances.

 A criminal case has been initiated against 28-year-old Senior Lieutenant Eduard Karpov, who submitted a resignation report on political and pacifist grounds after the beginning of the war with Ukraine but was never discharged.
-The officer faces up to three years of imprisonment for failing to execute orders.
+The officer faces up to three years of imprisonment for failing to obey orders.

 Ruslan Orlovsky, a resident of the town of Temryuk, Krasnodar region, has been sentenced to six years in a maximum security penal colony for attempting to join the Armed Forces of Ukraine.
 He was found guilty of preparing for high treason and participating in the activities of a terrorist organization.
 The case was conducted by the FSB, and Orlovsky was allegedly detained while attempting to cross the state border.